 - Driver distraction due to inexperience and poor decision-making can lead to accidents with tragic consequences.

 - Positive decision-making skills can prevent heartbreak, injury, and death.

-In Teenpower, our experience is that just building awareness of potential danger is not enough to change behavior in the long run.
+In Kidpower Teenpower Fullpower International, our experience is that just recognizing potential danger is not enough to change behavior in the long run.
 Young people also need to have the skills to take charge of the emotional and physical safety of themselves and others as well as an understanding of the feelings that can get in the way of making wise decisions.
 In addition, they need reminders about safety that become part of their daily lives – just like we have signs on the road to remind us to slow down, watch out for pedestrians, etc.